Filtered geometric lattices and Lefschetz Section Theorems over the tropical semiring: Lefschetz Section and Vanishing Theorems for -groups.

-We now turn to the proof of the tropical Kodaira--Spencer Theorem~\ref{mthm:proj_t_hodge_g}: We push chains in $X$ to such chains in $H$, as guaranteed by Theorem~\ref{mthm:AKN_trop}.
-The resulting cycle is a cycle in $C_q(X\cap H; \FF_p X)$.
-If it also lies in $C_q(X\cap H; \FF_p (X\cap H))$ we are done; if not, we iterate the process.
+We now turn to the proof of the tropical Kodaira--Spencer Theorem~\ref{mthm:proj_t_hodge_g}.
+To start with, we push chains in $X$ to chains in $X\cap H$, as guaranteed by Theorem~\ref{mthm:AKN_trop}, obtaining a chain in $C_q(X\cap H; \FF_p X)$.
+However, it is not clear in general how to pass from $C_q(X\cap H; \FF_p X)$ to $C_q(X\cap H; \FF_p (X\cap H))$, cf.\ Figure~\ref{fig:ptp}.
+Hence, Theorem~\ref{mthm:proj_t_hodge_g} is not a direct consequence of Theorem~\ref{mthm:AKN_trop}, and an additional argument needs to be made.